-The TNscope algorithm accepts the following optional ALGO_OPTION:
+The TNscope algorithm accepts the following optional ALGO OPTION:

 - --normal_sample SAMPLE_NAME: name of the SM tag in the BAM file for the normal sample.
 When doing tumor-only somatic calling, this argument is not required. - --cosmic COSMIC_VCF: location of the Catalogue of Somatic Mutations in Cancer (COSMIC) VCF file used to create the panel of normal file.
 Only one file is supported. - --pon PANEL_OF_NORMAL_VCF: location of the file containing the variants detected in the Panel of Normal analysis that will be used to remove false positives.
 Only one file is supported.
 This file is the same as the one used with TNhaplotyper. - --dbsnp dbSNP_FILE: location of the Single Nucleotide Polymorphism database (dbSNP).
 The variants in the dbSNP will be more likely to be marked as germline as they require more evidence of absence in the normal.
 Only one file is supported. - --min_base_qual QUALITY: determines the filtering quality of the bases used in variant calling.
 Any base with quality less than QUALITY will be ignored.
-The default value is 10. - --prune_factor FACTOR: minimum pruning factor in local assembly; paths with fewer supporting kmers than FACTOR will be pruned from the graph.
+The default value is 15. - --prune_factor FACTOR: minimum pruning factor in local assembly; paths with fewer supporting kmers than FACTOR will be pruned from the graph.
 The default value is 2. - --pcr_indel_model MODEL: PCR indel model used to weed out false positive indels more or less aggressively.
-The possible modes are': NONE (used for PCR free samples), and HOSTILE, AGGRESSIVE and CONSERVATIVE, in order of decreasing aggressiveness.
+The possible modes are: NONE (used for PCR free samples), and HOSTILE, AGGRESSIVE and CONSERVATIVE, in order of decreasing aggressiveness.
 The default value is HOSTILE. - --phasing [1/0]: flag to enable or disable phasing in the output. - --min_init_tumor_lod NUMBER: minimum tumor log odds in the initial pass calling variants.
 The default value is 4. - --min_init_normal_lod NUMBER: minimum tumor log odds in the initial pass calling variants.
 The default value is 0.5. - --min_tumor_lod NUMBER: minimum tumor log odds in the final call of variants.
 The default value is 6.3. - --min_normal_lod NUMBER: minimum normal log odds used to check that the tumor variant is not a normal variant.
 The default value is 2.2. - --tumor_contamination_frac NUMBER: estimation of the contamination fraction on the tumor sample from other samples.
 The default value is 0. - --normal_contamination_frac NUMBER: estimation of the contamination fraction on the normal sample from other samples.
-The default value is 0. - --given GIVEN_VCF: perform variant calling using only the variants provided in the GIVEN_VCF.
+The default value is 0.

+- --given GIVEN_VCF: perform variant calling using only the variants provided in the GIVEN_VCF.
 The calling will only evaluate the locus and alleles provided in the file. - --bam_output OUTPUT_BAM: output a BAM file containing modified reads after the local reassembly done by the variant calling.
-This option should only be used in conjunction with a small bed file for troubleshooting purposes.
+This option should only be used in conjunction with a small bed file for troubleshooting purposes. - --disable_detector DETECTOR: disable the variant calling for specific detectors: use 'sv' as DETECTOR to prevent calling of structural variants, and use 'snv_indel' as DETECTOR to prevent calling of small variants. - --trim_soft_clip: determines whether soft clipped bases in the reads should be excluded from the variant calling.